 A dry home is easier to heat

-There are a number of things you can do to help make it easier and cheaper to heat your home:
+There are a few things you can do to help make it easier and cheaper to heat your home:

-- Open curtains during the day to let warmth in and close them just before dark to keep the warmth in.
+- Open curtains during the day to let warmth in and close them just before dark to keep it cosy.

-- Stop cold air getting into your home by stopping draughts around doors and windows.
+- Stop cold air getting into your home by sealing draughts around doors and windows.